 Homework will be assigned roughly once every 1.5 weeks.
 It will be graded, and require substantial work.
-The average student should expect to spend about 15 hours per homework; a few students may require somewhat less, and some students will require even more time.
+The average student should expect to spend more than 15 hours per homework.
 Homework will typically contain a mix of programming exercises and "theory" questions about data structures and their implementation.
-Roughly 3 assignments will contain pieces that contribute toward a class project; the different parts of the project will build on each other.
+Roughly 2 assignments will contain pieces that contribute toward a class project; the different parts of the project will build on each other.
 As the project progresses, students may find it necessary to revisit and improve their earlier solutions, so good coding practices and documentation are strongly encouraged.

 Each student will receive a private code repository on the course's GitHub Organization to use for the development and submission of all assignments.
 You will be using the git source code management tool to maintain your homework code.

 |HW01||Course Overview and Recursion||Fri.
 Jan.
 19, 2018 @ 11:59PM (PST)||Submit|